Game-theoretic Objective Space Planning

 \section{Conclusion}

-We could potentially improve our methodology and experimental design to strengthen the findings.
-First, the planner could implement a receding horizon scheme when playing the extensive game.
-Second, experiments should investigate bias in evaluation scenarios during the race to hopefully eliminate the effect of randomness when selecting prototypes using DPPs.
-The central hypotheses of this paper are that using the proposed game-theoretic planner using agent characterization with the objective space significantly improves the win rate against different opponents, and the improvement is transferable to unseen opponents in an unseen environment.
-We first define the objective space, then perform agent optimization via CMA-ES.
-Next, we train a regret prediction model and implement an online planning pipeline that uses CFR to maximize the win rate.
-Lastly, we provide statistical evidence that shows significant improvements to the win rate that generalizes using the proposed game-theoretic planning strategy.
+To overcome the challenges that come with continuous-space POMDPs, we propose an agent action discretization that encodes policy characteristics into the Objective Space.
+Agent actions produced in this space are interpretable and help with generalization.
+The central hypotheses of this paper are that using the proposed discretization of agent action and CFR with counterfactual regret approximation not only significantly improves the win rate against different opponents, improves interpretability when explaining agent decisions, but also transfers to unseen opponents in an unseen environment.
+We first define the Objective Space and legal actions in this space, then perform agent population synthesis via multi-objective optimization.
+Next, we train a counterfactual regret approximator and implement an online planning pipeline that uses CFR to maximize the win rate.
+Lastly, we provide statistical evidence showing significant improvements to the win rate that are generalized to unseen environments.
+Moreover, we provide an examination on how the agent action discretization method improves interpretability when explaining agent decisions.
+We significantly (with a p-value less than 0.05) improved the win rate by 5.4\% on the seen map and 7.5\% on the unseen map on average against non-game-theoretic opponents; the win rate by 4.6\% on the seen map and 11.3\% on the unseen map on average against random opponents.
+Lastly, we improved the win rate by 1.1\% on the seen map and 0.9\% on the unseen map against unseen opponents.